fajao/fajao.github.io/_posts/2024-07-11-Phishing_URL_Detection_with_ML.md

 ![graph](/assets/img/phishing/021.png)

 As we can see, `HTTP_check`, `url_length`, `number_of_www` and the whois features have a significant impact in our model's decision.
-Although, these are important features for verifying the credibility of a URL, they might not be enough.
+Although these are important features for verifying the credibility of a URL, they might not be enough.

 For example, if we run this blog URL against our prediction model, it is flagged as "**Suspicious**".
-This might be due to recent registration, low expiration date, no "www", etc.
+This might be due to its recent registration, low expiration date, no "www", etc.

 ![image__033](/assets/img/phishing/033.png)

 A couple of points to consider to prevent these false positives in the future:

 * **Small dataset**: 16800 urls is a small dataset, which could lead to an underfit model;
-* **Not enough features extracted**: 18 features is a small number.
-We could extract content (Href, Link, Media, Form, CSS, Favicon) and nslookup features next time.
+* **Not enough features extracted**: We could extract content (Href, Link, Media, Form, CSS, Favicon) and nslookup features next time.

 ## Final Thoughts